Calling India’s Brightest Minds!

 • Contest entry indicates acceptance of all terms.

-A: QUEST is HMEL’s national innovation challenge for B.Tech (3rd & 4th year) and M.Tech students to propose breakthrough ideas in energy, fine chemicals, sustainability, and emerging technologies.
+A: QUEST is HMEL’s national innovation challenge for Under-graduate (UG), Post-graduate (PG) and Doctor of Philosophy (PhD) students to propose breakthrough ideas in energy, fine chemicals, sustainability, and emerging technologies.

 A: